CollierExposed/collierexposed.github.io/README.md

-# Investigative Project - Landing Page
+# Collier Exposed - Landing Page
 **Documenting the depravity of Murdoch’s gutter press and the sadistic deeds of Stuart Collier.**

 ---